La Familia (Beitar supporters' group)

 La Familia is an ultras group which supports the Israeli Premier League club Beitar Jerusalem.
-The group primarily consists of Sephardic and Mizrahi Jewish descendants of the Jewish exodus from Arab and Muslim countries and is known for its far-right, ultranationalist rhetoric.
+The group is known for its far-right, nationalist extremism and anti-Arab racism.

 Organization

 La Familia first organized in 2005 and congregated in the eastern sections of Teddy Stadium.
 Estimates of the group's size varies with a reporter putting the number at a few hundred, while a leader said that it encompassed a network of 3,000 supporters.
 In 2008, a BBC correspondent said that the group was about 20% of the crowd.
 They are the most vocal in the stadium, and some local fans follow their gameday chants.

 The club's history is intertwined with the Betar Zionist youth movement, and has since been supported by several Israeli politicians on the political right.
 La Familia has similarly been labeled far-right and is openly against those they view as being on the left.
 Beitar has publicly condemned the group, going as far as barring its supporters from a match.
 Some Beitar fans have expressed embarrassment over the organization and openly oppose their ideals.